amirkeren/bluemix-lab1/README.md

 And run `cf push`

-Wait for the application to redeploy and then try to add a new student To view the application logs either go to the logs section of your application management page or run `cf logs <APP_NAME>`
+Wait for the application to redeploy and then try to add a new student.
+To view the application logs either go to the logs section of your application management page or run `cf logs <APP_NAME>`

 # Add Cloudant NoSQL DB service to the application